vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 | MHz126MJiCCPe4XSiS4byx5ydc5dk3aM4JAjU4odXvhpF9pwubvBqnU         |
 | MHz1277ixNm9EZcLbCBpbw8SDYRddWfzHbXmHcEgbAShLY2mWp5N8xw         |

-While the companies behind the bridge signers are not publicly stated the Accumulate Team [highlighted it can inferred on-chain](https://explorer.accumulatenetwork.io/acc/8091107d12de06e1ec77c5622dd3c46e563b00c3cc06f8b50efde5e3693bf0ee@bridge.acme/1-ACME).
+While the companies behind the bridge signers are not posted publicly, the Accumulate Team has stated that they can [inferred on-chain](https://explorer.accumulatenetwork.io/acc/8091107d12de06e1ec77c5622dd3c46e563b00c3cc06f8b50efde5e3693bf0ee@bridge.acme/1-ACME).

-Based on this the Bridge Operators are [DeFacto](https://de-facto.pro/), [HighStakes](https://highstakesllc.org/) and [Kompendium](https://kompendium.co/).
+Based on this, the Bridge Operators are [DeFacto](https://de-facto.pro/), [HighStakes](https://highstakesllc.org/) and [Kompendium](https://kompendium.co/).

-##### Note on bridges
+#### Note on Bridges

 A user can lose funds even after bridging their asset if the underlying token is stolen.
-This is because the synthetic representation, in this case, wACME, derives its value from the underlying token, which is ACME.
-If the underlying ACME token is stolen or compromised, the value of wACME will be affected, potentially rendering it worthless.
+This is because the synthetic ERC-20 WACME token derives its value from the underlying ACME locked on the Accumulate network.
+If the underlying ACME token is stolen or compromised, the value of WACME will be affected, and depending on the severity of the compromise can potentially render it worthless.
+Therefore the wrapped ACME is entirely dependent on the integrity of its native network.

-For example, if a user bridges 100 ACME tokens to wACME tokens via the Accumulate Bridge, and then the ACME tokens are stolen, the wACME tokens will no longer be worth 100 ACME tokens.
-The value of wACME will be reduced or potentially become worthless, depending on the severity of the theft or compromise.

-#### Risk Vector 2: Token-based Risk
+### Risk Vector 2: Token-based Risk

-Not applicable as the bridge is not govern by a native token.
+Not applicable as the bridge is not governed by a native token.

-#### Risk Vector 3: Technical Security
+### Risk Vector 3: Technical Security

-The Accumlate Bridge Infrastructure (i.e. [bride frontend](https://github.com/AccumulateNetwork/bridge-frontend) and [bride contracts](https://github.com/AccumulateNetwork/bridge-contracts)) have be audited by [Fairproof](https://fairyproof.com/).
+The Accumlate Bridge Infrastructure (i.e. [bridge frontend](https://github.com/AccumulateNetwork/bridge-frontend) and [bride contracts](https://github.com/AccumulateNetwork/bridge-contracts)) have be audited by [Fairyproof](https://fairyproof.com/).
 [The audit](https://fairyproof.com/doc/AccumulateBridge-Audit-Report-092822.pdf) does not show any meaningful unresolved security issues.

-It is worth highlighting a recommendation mentioned in the report - under the current implementation, bridge validators complete a cross-chain transaction by using private keys stored locally in configuration files, which is not the best security practice.
-To improve security, it is recommended to use Clef for signing transactions on an EVM chain and Walletd for signing transactions on the Accumulate network.
+However, it is worth highlighting a recommendation mentioned in the report: under the current implementation, bridge validators complete a cross-chain transaction by using private keys stored locally in configuration files, which is not the best security practice.
+To improve security, it is recommended to use [Clef](https://geth.ethereum.org/docs/tools/clef/introduction) for signing transactions on an EVM chain and [Walletd](https://github.com/walletd/walletd) for signing transactions on the Accumulate network.
 These are programs that enable the signing of transactions without exposing private keys to the Internet.
 Clef and Walletd should be deployed independently from the bridge nodes, and access control should be managed by different individuals.
 This may increase maintenance costs, but it greatly enhances overall security by reducing the risk of private key compromise.

-### Risk Analysis: Accumulated Finance
+## Risk Analysis: Accumulated Finance

-#### Product introduction: Accumulated Finance
+### Product introduction: Accumulated Finance

 [Accumulated Finance](https://docs.accumulated.finance/general/about) is a platform that enables users to participate in liquid staking for the Accumulate protocol, similar to Lido for Ethereum.
 Users can easily stake any amount without worrying about the challenges and risks of managing staking infrastructure by delegating their assets to professional node operators.
 Stakers receive stACME assets, which are liquid, tokenized staking derivatives representing their claim on the underlying stake pool and its yield.
 This allows them to eliminate the opportunity cost of staking and unlock liquidity by using their assets on popular DeFi protocols to generate additional yield.

 Accumulated Finance plans to use deep liquid Curve pools to provide liquidity for WACME, the wrapped version of ACME on the Ethereum network, and users can stake WACME tokens on the platform to earn staking rewards.
 This allows users to stake their ACME tokens on the Accumulate protocol through Ethereum, without leaving the Ethereum ecosystem.